mlrcloud/avd-fast-deploy/README.md

 This repository is organized in the following folders:

 - **avd**: folder containing Bicep file that deploy the environment.
-Insid this folder the following files are available:
+Inside this folder the following files are available:
-  - `environment`: templates to deploy a hostpool (pooled or personal) resources, scaling plan, desktop application group, remoteapp application group (only for pooled hostpool) and a workspace.
+  - `environment`: templates to deploy a hostpool (pooled or personal) resources, scaling plan (only for pooled hostpool), desktop application group, remoteapp application group (only for pooled hostpool) and a workspace.
   - `addHost`: templates to deploy the required modules to add new session hosts to an existing pool previously created with the environment templates.
   - `iam`: deploys virtual desktop autoscale role resources.
+- **asr**: templates to deploy disaster recovery resources for personal pool scenario.
 - **doc**: contains documents and images related to this scenario.
 - **modules**: Bicep modules that integrates the different resources used by the base scripts.
 - **utils**: extra files required to deploy this scenario.